Managed installation

 Automating the installation of XPipe on your systems

-If you're looking for options to install XPipe across multiple systems either using some endpoint management tools, package managers, or your own scripts, this page contains the necessary information.
+If you're looking for options to install XPipe on systems either using some package manager, endpoint management tool, or your own scripts, this page contains the necessary information.

 Windows

-You can install it quietly with just as other normal installers:
+You can install the .msi quietly just as other normal installers:

 $RawArch = [System.Runtime.InteropServices.RuntimeInformation,mscorlib]::OSArchitecture.ToString().ToLower();